American Printing House for the Blind (APH)

 The APH Hive is a virtual platform bringing free eLearning and professional development opportunities right into the comfort of your home or office, and is perfect for busy educators and families!
 Teachers, parents, and students can buzz over to aphhive.org and browse through a variety of bite-size courses related to visual impairment, relevant to serving students from birth through graduation.

-The APH ConnectCenter offers curated advice and resources to assist children, parents, adults, and job seekers who are blind and visually impaired, and their associated professionals.
+The APH ConnectCenter offers curated advice and resources to assist children, parents, adults, and job seekers who are blind or have low vision, and their associated professionals.
 It includes:

 - VisionAware: for adults and seniors

 - For Families: for families and parents

 - For Job Seekers & Employers – for employment info, tools, and guidance

 - Transition Hub: for school-age youth planning for graduation and life after college

 - ConnectCalendar: for people and organizations to find and share info about upcoming events in the field of blindness and visual impairment